[Ref #] A. A. Author. (Year). Title of lecture [Type of Medium]. Available: URL

 Where the full date is required such as for eJournals or websites, note that the month comes before the day and year.

 Give page numbers unless the entire book is used.
+Particularly provide page numbers if you have quoted specific facts or materials.
 Page numbers are p. for a single page or pp. for multiple pages.

 All references end with a full stop, unless the reference ends with a URL